rahra/onioncat/README.md

   fd87:d87e:eb43:: in Onioncat (Tor) mode and fd60:db4d:ddb5:: in Garlicat (I2P) mode.

+  **OCAT_ONION_URL**
+  This variable contains the short onion URL without domain appendix.
+It is a 16 character long string.

+  **OCAT_ONION3_URL**
+  This variable contains the long onion URL if available which is always true for I2P and in case of Tor it is used together with the HSv3 variant.

+  **OCAT_DOMAIN**
+  This variable contains the TLD appendix which is .onion for Tor .b32.i2p for I2P.

 * **-f** _config file_
   Read initial configuration from _config file_.
 * **-g** _hosts_path_